 Let’s begin by addressing the fact that not all carbs are the same.
 Carbohydrates are your body’s energy resources when you need to dig deep on a busy day or gruelling gym session.

-However, refined grains and simple sugars shouldn’t be consumed in large quantities (unless it’s to refuel your body after a hard workout).
+Refined grains and simple sugars shouldn’t be consumed in large quantities (unless it’s to refuel your body after a hard workout).
 Refined grains are the likes of white flour used in things like white bread and pasta.
 Refined carbs are also known as simple carbs or processed carbs.
-Because they’ve been stripped of their nutritional value and vitamins, they’re considered ‘empty carbs.’
-Your body also digests them quickly, meaning that your blood sugar and insulin levels can spike, causing subsequent hunger and increased risk of insulin resistance (think type 2 diabetes).
+Because they’ve been stripped of their nutritional value and vitamins, they’re considered ‘empty carbs.’1 Your body also digests them quickly, meaning that your blood sugar and insulin levels can spike, causing subsequent hunger and increased risk of insulin resistance.1

 Why Are Refined Carbs Bad for Me?

-Refined carbohydrates are also linked to heart disease, colon cancer and obesity.
-If you’re concerned about being overweight, there’s a good chance refined carbs are one of the contributing factors.
+Refined carbohydrates are linked to several serious health conditions.1,2,3 And if you’re concerned about being overweight, there’s a good chance refined carbs are one of the contributing factors.

-In fact, the blood-sugar spike your body gets from eating refined carbs doesn’t last as long as healthier options, which will keep you feeling full for longer.
-Therefore there’s a good chance you’ll eat more refined carbs and graze more between meals.
+The quick blood-sugar spike your body gets from eating refined carbs doesn’t last as long as healthier options, which will keep you feeling full for longer.5 Therefore there’s a good chance you’ll eat more refined carbs and graze more between meals.

 How Can I Cut Down on Refined Carbohydrates?